mjlacey/lithiuminventory/content/more/content-roadmap.md

 The *Experimental material characterisation methods* chapter could provide an introduction to key chemical/physical characterisation methods (e.g. spectroscopic methods) used in battery research, with a focus on the connection to electrochemical methods (e.g. *in situ* or *operando* methods).

-## Introduction to battery modelling
+## Battery modelling

-The *Introduction to battery modelling* chapter could provide an introduction to the principles behind battery modelling, e.g. finite element methods, MD, DFT, key models (e.g. P2D, single particle model), key software packages, validation of models.
+The *Battery modelling* chapter could provide an introduction to the principles behind battery modelling at all relevant scales, e.g. finite element methods, MD, DFT, key models (e.g. P2D, single particle model), key software packages, validation of models.

+- #### Materials modelling
+    - [ ] Introduction to particle-based simulation techniques
+- #### Cell modelling
+    - [ ] Introduction to finite element methods
+    - [ ] The Newman model

 ## Battery industry